Ashish-nair24/1DBurgers_NLManifold/README.md

 ### Reduced-Order formulation

 The reduced-order solver uses Galerkin or LSPG projections(based on user choice) to evolve the latent variable (reduced set of equations).
-The user can choose between the Decoder Jacobian formulation or the Encoder Jacobian formulation (novel method).
+The user can choose between the Decoder Jacobian formulation using `Calculate ROM : True` or the Encoder Jacobian formulation (novel method) using `Encoder Jacobian Approximation : True`, in `paramsDictROM`.
 The former uses the Moore-Penrose psuedo-inverse of the jacobian of the decoder netwrok at each time instant to map the full-order RHS to the latent space.
 The former uses the jacobian of the encoder network for the same.